 BLOGS

-Teaching History: Why the Facts Matter – This blog post explores the importance of getting the facts right when teaching about historical events such as the Holocaust.
+Teaching History: Why the Facts Matter – This blog post explores the importance of correctly explaining historical events such as the Holocaust.
 By Rabbi Lee Buckman for The Lookstein Center.

 Relating the Four Sons to Holocaust Memory – This blog post compares the four sons of the Haggadah to the different approaches to commemorating the Holocaust.
 By Martin Herskovitz for The Lookstein Center.